-&lt;sup>142 SEC Rule 613(e)(4).
+142 SEC Rule 613(e)(4).
 This section of Appendix C provides an outline of the policies and procedures to be implemented.
-When adopting this requirement, the Commission recognized "the utility of allowing the [Participants] Adopting Release at 45782.
+When adopting this requirement, the Commission recognized "the utility of allowing the [Participants] flexibility to subsequently delineate them in greater detail with the ability to make modifications as needed."
+Adopting Release at 45782.
 Additional detail is provided in Appendix D, Data Security.

-See Section 6.2(a)(v) of the CAT NMS Plan for a more detailed list of the activities to be performed by the Chief secure controls for data retrieval and query reports by Participants' regulatory staff and the SEC; and (4) otherwise provide appropriate database security for the Central Repository.
-Section 6.2(a) of the CAT NMS Plan provides that the Chief Compliance Officer, in collaboration with the Chief Information Security Officer, will retain independent third parties with appropriate data security expertise to review and audit on an annual basis the policies, procedures, standards, and real time tools that monitor and address data security issues for the Plan Processor and the Central Repository.
+143 See Section 6.2(a)(v) of the CAT NMS Plan for a more detailed list of the activities to be performed by the Chief Compliance Officer.

+secure controls for data retrieval and query reports by Participants' regulatory staff and the SEC; and (4) otherwise provide appropriate database security for the Central Repository.
+Section 6.2(a) of the CAT NMS Plan provides that the Chief Compliance Officer, in collaboration with the Chief Information Security Officer, will retain independent third parties with appropriate data security expertise to review and audit on an annual basis the policies, procedures, standards, and real time tools that monitor and address data security issues for the Plan Processor and the Central Repository.144